-050-061ABCD SELECTED TOPICS IN FIRE TECHNOLOGY
+050-061ABCD SELECTED TOPICS IN FIRE TECHNOLOGY .25 -4 UNITS

-Lecture: Minimum 1-64 hours per semester and/or Laboratory: Minimum 2-96 hours per semester and/or Clinic/Field: Minimum 5-240 hours per semester ule of classes.
+Lecture: Minimum 1-64 hours per semester and/or Laboratory: Minimum 2-96 hours per semester and/or Clinic/Field: Minimum 5-240 hours per semester

 Selected studies related to fire technology.
-Each semester the specific subject matter of the course will be announced in the sched-
+Each semester the specific subject matter of the course will be announced in the schedule of classes.